A closeup of a person wide awake after insomnia.

 The Effects of Sleep Apnea On Your Body

 Why should you see a sleep apnea specialist?
-Because if left untreated, sleep apnea can kill you.
+If left untreated, sleep apnea can be fatal.
 Studies have shown that sleep apnea can cause hypertension, stroke, coronary artery disease, and congestive heart failure.
 In addition to health problems, sleep apnea impairs cognitive function.
-This increases the risk of work-related accidents and motor vehicles crashes.
+This increases the risk of work-related accidents and motor vehicle crashes.

 Treatments for Sleep Apnea

 As you’ve learned, sleep apnea has devastating effects on your health.
-From nasal and throat surgery to sleep apnea dental appliances ⏤ the good news is that there are plenty of therapies and procedures to help you control its symptoms.
+From nasal and throat surgery to sleep apnea dental appliances, ⏤ the good news is that plenty of therapies and procedures help you control your symptoms.
 If you have symptoms suggestive of sleep apnea, your doctor will perform a series of tests to evaluate the severity of your condition.

-For mild cases of sleep apnea, simple lifestyle modifications such as losing weight, avoiding alcohol, or sleeping on your side may suffice for keeping the disorder away.
+For mild cases of sleep apnea, simple lifestyle modifications such as losing weight, avoiding alcohol, or sleeping on your side may suffice to keep the disorder away.
 If your condition is more advanced, you will need higher-level treatments.
-Below are the most common treatments sleep apnea specialists recommend for moderate to severe forms of the disorder:
+Below are the most common therapies sleep apnea specialists recommend for moderate to severe forms of the disorder:

 CPAP Machines